 Skipping this step often has unforeseen consequences that will rear their ugly heads only after the project is complete.

-Let’s quickly review a couple common terms associated with the design of each project since they’re often misunderstood.
+Let’s quickly review a couple of common terms associated with the design of each project since they’re often misunderstood.

 User interface usually refers to what you physically “see” or “press”.
 Images, buttons, text…these are all parts of the User interface.
 If you have an App or a Website, The UI would typically be the buttons, images, colors, text treatments, spacings…etc… and overall vibe.